Shane Lindsay: Chicago Cubs

-He subsequently signed a minor league contract with the Chicago Cubs on 31 May.
-On 15 June Lindsay was released by the Chicago Cubs.
+Lindsay subsequently signed a minor league contract with the Chicago Cubs on 31 May 2012.
+On 15 June, Lindsay was released by the Cubs organization.

-Return To Chicago White Sox
+Chicago White Sox (second stint)

-On 30 June the Chicago White Sox signed Lindsay to a minor league deal.
+On 30 June 2012, the Chicago White Sox signed Lindsay to a minor league contract.

 Return To Melbourne

 After not pitching professionally for more than 2 years, Lindsay pitched for the Aces in 2015 and for a few appearances in 2016.